IP-CAM/Category-Specials-OcMod-for-OC-v.2.x-v.3.x/category-specials-plus/README.md

 # Category Specials+

 ## Description
 The Category Specials+ extension is for Opencart CMS 2.x/3.x versions.
-It allows to set special product offers based on categories.
+It allows to set special price offers based on categories.

 ## Features
 * Special offers based on category and applicable to all child categories